How to buy Zoom shares (ZM)

 Zoom’s share price rose consistently from early 2019 to October 2020 before it started to tail off.
 Since the turn of the year, Zoom has recommenced its trajectory of growth.
 With lockdowns continuing around the world, this trend could continue.
 By joining the NASDAQ-100 stock index on April 30th 2020, Zoom made itself available to a much larger group of investors.
 Some feel Zoom’s ability to raise capital more easily will be integral to its future success.

-Is it a good time to buy ZM shares now?
+Is it a good time to buy Zoom shares now?

 Even though vaccines are now being distributed, and the end of the pandemic seems less distant, Zoom appears well-positioned to be integral to companies, educational institutions and families for the foreseeable future.
 Its fundamentals appear to be strong, and its experienced management team will likely produce more innovations in the future.
-Consequently, Zoom could be a strong buy for long-term investors.
+Consequently, Zoom could be a strong investment for those focussed on the long-term.

 Zoom has managed to break away from some of the stalwarts of the video communications space, but if the adoption of video calling continues to gather pace, expect big tech companies to create stiffer competition.